Good Teacher, what shall I do that I may inherit eternal life?" Jesus said to him, "Why do you call me good? No one is good but God alone.

 For [Barnabas] was a good man, and full of the Holy Spirit and of faith.
 (Acts 11:24).

-Let the reader fully understand that the Trinitarian interpretation of Mark 10:18 contradicts these Scriptures.
-They are interpreting Mark 10:18 to mean that no man can ever be called "good" when these passages do indeed call men "good."
+Let the reader fully understand that the Trinitarian interpretation of Mark 10:18 contradicts Scripture.
+They are interpreting Jesus at Mark 10:18 to mean that no man can ever be called morally "good."
+However, these passages do indeed call men "good" in reference to moral goodness demonstrating that their interpretation of Mark 10:18 cannot be correct.

 The account begins with Jesus responding to a man who called him "Good Teacher."
 These are the words Jesus is responding to when he asks why he had been called good.
 And then he further clarifies by saying, "No one is good but God alone."
 Since he was called "Good Teacher," Jesus is responding specifically to being called "Good TEACHER."
 The following illustrates why Jesus responded the way he did.